ValkyFischer/ValkyrieUtils/README.md

 ## Usage

 To use Valkyrie Utils, you'll need to import the desired module(s) into your Python script and follow the provided guidelines and examples.
 Here's a brief overview of each module:

 - **Logger**: Facilitates easy logging with configurable log levels and file handling.
-- **Config**: Enables easy reading and parsing of configuration files (both INI and XML).
+- **Config**: Enables easy reading and parsing of configuration files (INI, XML and JSON).
 - **Options**: Allows you to define and parse command-line options with specified data types and default values.
 - **Compressor**: Provides a utility to compress and decompress data using various compression modes.
 - **Crypto**: Offers functions to encrypt and decrypt data using AES-GCM, AES-CTR, and AES-CBC.
 - **Manifest**: Provides a class to create a Valkyrie Manifest, a JSON file that contains files and their hashes.
-- **Tools**: Provides functions to validate various data types (e.g., float, integer, boolean, list, dictionary).
+- **Tools**: Provides various functions such as data validation, data type matching, code generation, and more.

 ## Modules